JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab1-WorkingWithBasicFunctions.md

     ![](Images/Lab1-WorkingWithBasicFunctions/E5_4.png)

 5. Repeat the same steps in 4, but this time, select and configure the following properties as indicated in the table below.
-Once configured correctly, the app screen should resmble the screenshot below:
+Once configured correctly, the app screen should resemble the screenshot below:

     | Property | Formula |
     | --- | --- |